 Connecting You to Your Child and Connecting Your Child to Good Books and the World Around Us

 by Susan Bennett-Armistead, Ph.D. and Gabriel Civiello, M.D.

 (excerpted from ‘Building Brains by Making Connections,’ published in Parent & Family, March 2, 2016)

 “Read to your child 20 minutes a day!”
 “1000 books before kindergarten!”
 “Start them off right!
 Read to them!”

 We’ve all heard the public service announcements telling us how important it is to read to our children.
 What we rarely hear, however, is WHY we’re supposed to be doing all this reading, WHEN are we supposed to start, and WHAT types of things are we supposed to be reading?

-We are the Early Literacy and Clinical Advisors to Raising Readers, a program that, thanks to generous funding from the Libra Foundation, has distributed over 2.3 million high-quality books to Maine children aged birth to five through their healthcare providers for over 15 years.
+We are the Early Literacy and Clinical Advisors to Raising Readers, a program that, thanks to generous funding from the Libra Foundation, has distributed over 3 million high-quality books to Maine children aged birth to five through their healthcare providers for over 20 years.
 One of us is a pediatrician in the MaineHealth system and the other is a professor of early literacy at the University of Maine.
-Together, we hope to answer some of the common questions we mentioned in the first paragraph and share with you some ideas for making the most of the time you spend reading to the children in your life.
+Together, we hope to answer some of the common questions we mentioned in the first paragraph.
+We’ll also share with you some ideas for making the most of the time you spend reading to the children in your life.

 Why is Reading to Children So Important?